 Finally, the crowning event of the year for fans of urban walks or a stroll with the family is the city’s Car Free Day.
 On this occasion, Paris becomes a pedestrian village, where motorized vehicles are banned throughout the city.

-The next edition will take place on 22 September 2019.
+The next edition will take place in September 2020.
 Save the date and get your trainers ready!